Robustness of topological phases on aperiodic lattices: Introduction

 As another application, we show in \cref{thm:stacked_phases_are_weak} that certain numerical invariants on Delone sets, coming from ``stacking'' lower-dimensional topological phases, must be weak, i.e.~unstable under perturbation.
 This generalises a result in \cite{Ewert-Meyer:Coarse_geometry}, which explains why certain topological phases of the periodic model ought to be weak.
-Ewert and Meyer compare the periodic model and the coarse-geometric model using an injective \st-homomorphism \( \Cst(\Z^d)\hookrightarrow\CstRoe(\Z^d) \).
+More precisely, the authors of \cite{Ewert-Meyer:Coarse_geometry} compare the periodic model and the coarse-geometric model using an injective \st-homomorphism \( \Cst(\Z^d)\hookrightarrow\CstRoe(\Z^d) \).
 It vanishes on all but one \( \Z \)-component of K-theory.
 In particular, topological phases coming from ``stacking'' lower-dimensional topological phases will all vanish in \( \K_*(\CstRoe(\Z^d)) \).
-This allows to conclude that the induced maps \( \K_*(\Cst(\Z^{d}))\to\K_*(\Cst(\Z^{d+1})) \) also vanishes there.
-We show that one can replace \( \Z^{d+1} \) by a product Delone set of the form \( \Lambda\times L \), where \( \Lambda\subseteq\R^m \) and \( L\subseteq\R^n \) are both Delone sets.
+This allows us to conclude that the induced maps \( \K_*(\Cst(\Z^{d}))\to\K_*(\Cst(\Z^{d+1})) \) also vanishes there.
+We show that one can replace \( \Z^{d+1} \) by a product Delone set of the form \( \Lambda\times L \), where \( \Lambda\subseteq\R^p \) and \( L\subseteq\R^q \) are both Delone sets.
 Using the same strategy in \cite{Ewert-Meyer:Coarse_geometry}, we show that stacked topological phases factor through the Roe \Cst-algebra of a flasque space, which has vanishing K-theory.
-This allows to conclude that such topological phases and their numerical invariants have to vanish in the target Roe \Cst-algebra.
+This allows us to conclude that such topological phases and their numerical invariants have to vanish in the target Roe \Cst-algebra.